Los Angeles

 Itinerary

 Arrive at camp by 5 PM and take time to settle in.
 Choose your tent, unpack, and work together to get everything set up before the light fades.
-Once camp is in place, grab a light snack and lace up your boots for a short sunset hike.
-The trail will take you to a nearby overlook where you can catch golden hour and watch the sun dip behind the horizon.
+Once camp is in place, grab a light snack and lace up your boots for a short sunset hike that leads to naturally carved granite basins once used by Native communities, and to a nearby overlook where you can catch golden hour and watch the sun dip behind the horizon.

 After the hike, return to camp and start preparing dinner together.
 As night falls, gather around the campfire for music, storytelling, and maybe a round of s’mores or a warm drink under the stars.